 1 x Standards body IHE-UK representative

-Members will need to abide by any stated or implied confidentiality that attaches to the work of the CR Informatics Group during or after any period of membership.
+Committee members will abide by any stated or implied confidentiality that attaches to the work of the Board during or after any period of membership.

 The minutes of meetings held over the last year are available to members and Fellows of the College.
 If you would like to see the minutes of earlier meetings please contact the Professional Support and Standards Administrator.